Day One: Depart from Tilbury

-Relax as Marco Polo spends the day cruising the St Lawrence River.
+Relax as Marco Polo spends two days cruising south and into the St Lawrence River.

 Montreal, Canada’s second-largest settlement, is also the world’s second-largest French-speaking metropolis.
 It’s a cosmopolitan melange of high culture, high fashion and high tech, with a waterfront rivalling Vancouver’s for glass and steel, and contrasting with bohemian Plateau Mont Royal and the cobblestones of Vieux Montreal.